 When you try to start the arc by touching the electrode on the base metal, the resistance drops to a very low level, and the VRD detects that.
 To be able to start the arc, the VRD allows the normal OCV value.

-When you finish welding, the VRD detects the new higher resistance levels and, after a short delay, reduces the OCV to 15V.
+When you finish welding, the VRD detects the new high resistance levels and, after a short delay, reduces the OCV to 15V.

 What are the disadvantages of a VRD?

-The main disadvantage of a VRD is that it can give you trouble when you want to work with hard-to-start electrodes such as:
+The main disadvantage of a VRD is giving you trouble when you want to work with hard-to-start electrodes:

 - Basic or low-hydrogen rods such as the E7016 and the E7018.